 SELECTED GROUP EXHIBITIONS AND PROFESSIONAL EXPERIENCES

-2025 – Featured artist at Unusual, curated online exhibition at Domio Gallery, London, UK.
+2025 – Unusual, curated online exhibition, Domio Gallery, London, UK

-2025 – Curated Show for the RAW Conference, ATC Gallery, UT Dallas, Richardson, TX, USA, Curated by Mary Takaloo.
+2025 – Curated Show for the RAW Conference, ATC Gallery, Richardson, TX, USA, Curated by Mary Takaloo

-2024 – Featured artist in ArtAnkara International Contemporary Art Fair — Ankara, Turkey
+2024 – ArtAnkara International Contemporary Art Fair, Ankara, Turkey

 2024 – Graduate Student Artists’ Exhibition, Harry W. Bass Jr. School of Arts, Humanities, and Technology, Dallas, TX, USA